ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_4.md

 #### TodoApp render

-If you take a look the TodoMVC UI we can split it into three separate parts:
+If you take a look the TodoMVC user interface you will notice that it can be split into three separate parts:

 * A *header* containing the input field for new tasks
 * A *main* section that contains a list of *todoItems*